 This article consists of three women buskers' answers to a set of interview questions about the topic of busking.
 The interviewer, and author of this article, Kirsten Anderberg, has been a busker for over 30 years.
 The article is organized with the question being posed first, then all three women's answers following each question.
 This organization allows the reader the most thorough means of comparison between the women's answers.
 There is so little documentation of women buskers' lives, throughout history, it is a void; I offer this article as one in a continuing series of women busker interview articles to try to at least leave a record of contemporary women street performers for future generations to enjoy.

 The women buskers interviewed in this article are Maya Fink from Sweden (whom the author, K.Anderberg, busked with in New Orleans in 1984); Linsey Lindberg from the U.S., and Sylvia Sir Shiva from Croatia, Šibenik.
 The women will be referred to by their initials in the answer sections of the questions below.
+The women in this article answered these interview questions in Fall 2013.
 For more interviews with women buskers, visit The Women Buskers Project.

 Maya Fink, performing as a one woman band in Stockholm, Sweden, in 1986